 Despite widespread and oftentimes breathless media coverage of teenage sexting stories, it is hardly confined to the under-30 crowd.
-The AARP Monthly magazine recently published Sexting Not Just for Kids, advising tech-competent seniors to try sexting as a way to spice up the over 50 love life--complete with a “sexting dos and don’ts” section.
+The AARP Monthly magazine recently updated Sexting Not Just for Kids, advising tech-competent seniors to try sexting as a way to spice up the over-50 love life--complete with a “Sexting 101” section.

-One may have any number of personal objections to sexting, but as long as sexted images are taken voluntarily and shared consenually, it is none of the government’s business.
+One may have any number of personal objections to sexting, but as long as sexted images are taken voluntarily and shared consensually, it is none of the government’s business.
 A couple should be able to intimately share naked pictures of each other if they so choose.
 Sexting among adults is unquestionably protected expression under the First Amendment.

 For minors, unfortunately, sexting is an entirely different matter.
-Child pornography laws, originally designed to protect children against adult predators, inadvertently criminalize both consensual and non-consensual sexting where the person in the photo is under 18.
+Child pornography laws, originally designed to protect children from adult predators, criminalize both consensual and non-consensual sexting where the person in the photo is under 18.
 The penalties are draconian.
-Under current Washington law, even any minor involved simply in consensual sexting with a person his or her own age faces felony charges, up to five years in prison, and mandatory sex offender registration.
+Under current Washington law, any minor involved simply in consensual sexting with a person his or her own age faces felony charges, up to five years in prison, and mandatory sex offender registration.
 One cannot understate the severity of these penalties when applied to the very minors the law was intended to protect from exploitation.

 To make matters worse, prosecutors in this state and elsewhere actually have been enforcing these draconian laws against sexting teenagers.
 In Florida, a 16-year-old girl and her 17-year-old boyfriend were both convicted under child pornography laws after taking intimate nude photos of themselves.
-Closer to home, Thurston County prosecutors initially charged 13 and 14-year-olds with felony distribution of child pornography after a sexting incident in a Lacey middle school.
+Closer to home, Thurston County prosecutors initially charged 13- and 14-year-olds with felony distribution of child pornography after a sexting incident in a Lacey middle school.
 The charges were later downgraded to misdemeanors.